snakers4/cft-contest-2018/src/article.md

 To sum all the experience in one line - **the journey is more important than the destination**.
 This competition taught us a lot about being persistent, trying new thigs, fallind down and standing up again.

-I personally comlpiled / optimized 3 or 4 pipelines for this task, until I could build the best.
-Also, as usual, we found a crucial error one day before the finish line.
+I personally compiled / optimized 3 or 4 pipelines for this task, until I could build the best one.
+Also, as usual, we found a crucial error one day before the finish line xD

 ## **TLDR**